Kill Heel

-Kill Heel is a 2022 South Korean television series directed by Noh Do-cheol and starring Kim Ha-neul, Lee Hye-young and Kim Sung-ryung.
-The series depicts the lives of three women, who have strong desire to achieve success in the home shopping industry.
-It premiered on tvN on March 9, 2022, and aired every Wednesday and Thursday at 22:30 (KST) for 14 episodes.
+Kill Heel is a 2022 South Korean television series directed by Noh Do-cheol and starring Kim Ha-neul, Lee Hye-young, and Kim Sung-ryung.
+The series depicts the lives of three women who have a strong desire to achieve success in the home shopping industry.
+It premiered on tvN on March 9, 2022 and aired every Wednesday and Thursday at 22:30 (KST) for 14 episodes.